Saint Mary Cathedral Begins Divine Mercy Cenacles

 What materials will I need for the cenacle?
 A Bible, the Catechism, and the Formation Manual, which will be provided to participants.

 Is there is fee?
-Only for the materials, and financial assistance is available for those who cannot pay.
+Only for the materials.

 Is this a class that has a beginning and end?
 No, all are welcome to begin on any Saturday at their convenience.